FERPA & Power of Attorney

 Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) is a federal law designed to protect the privacy of students’ educational records.
 Educational records include financial information, health information, and academic or nonacademic misconduct information.
-This includes specific Study Abroad student, program, and application information.
-As such, it prevents Valparaiso University and International Programs – Study Abroad from releasing information considered to be confidential under this law without the students’ prior written consent.
+This includes specific global education student, program, and application information.
+As such, it prevents Valparaiso University and the Office of Global Education from releasing information considered to be confidential under this law without the students’ prior written consent.

-Students may choose to complete a study abroad FERPA Release form (available to students once they are accepted to a Study Abroad program), which would allow Valpo and International Programs – Study Abroad to release information to anyone of the student’s choice during or in connection with their Study Abroad.
+Students may choose to complete a study abroad FERPA Release form (available to students once they are accepted to a Global Education program), which would allow Valpo and the Office of Global Education to release information to anyone of the student’s choice during or in connection with their study abroad.